awslabs/ecr-cleanup-lambda/README.md

 Deletes the images that are not used by running tasks and which are older than the last 20 versions (in each repository), in Oregon only, and ignore image tags that contains `release` or `archive`:

 **WARNING**: If an image has multiple tags and one of it tag is matched for ignore but the rest are not, then the image would still be deleted.
-Consider using *-strictIgnore* if you are looking for a more strict ignore behavior.
+Consider using *-strictignore* if you are looking for a more strict ignore behavior.

 `python main.py –dryrun False –imagestokeep 20 –region us-west-2 -ignoretagsregex release|archive`